microsoft/vscode-docs/docs/datascience/data-science-tutorial.md

    > **Note**: Alternatively, from the VS Code File Explorer, you can use the New File icon to create a Notebook file named `hello.ipynb`.

-1. Save the file as hello.ipynb using **File** > **Save As...**
+1. Save the file as `hello.ipynb` using **File** > **Save As...**.

 1. After your file is created, you should see the open [Jupyter notebook](https://jupyter.org/) in the notebook editor.
-For additional information about native Jupyter notebook support, see [this section](/docs/datascience/jupyter-notebooks.md) of the documentation.
+For additional information about native Jupyter notebook support, you can read the [Jupyter Notebooks](/docs/datascience/jupyter-notebooks.md) topic.

    ![Viewing a new Jupyter Notebook](images/data-science-tutorial/notebook-editor.png)

-1. Now click **Select Kernel** at the top right of the notebook.
+1. Now select **Select Kernel** at the top right of the notebook.

    ![Selecting a Jupyter Notebook Kernel](images/data-science-tutorial/select-kernel.png)